Young professionals distribute purple and blue bandanas during an outdoor team building activity.

 13. Office or City-Wide Team Olympics

 Bring the Olympic spirit to your company by organizing a day of friendly competition.
-From relay races and trivia challenges to puzzle-solving stations, the possibilities are endless.
-Employees form teams and rotate through activities, racking up points to earn medals or prizes.
-This format ensures everyone can contribute, whether they’re athletic, creative, or strategic.
-It’s the perfect mix of excitement, teamwork, and good-natured rivalry that people will talk about for months.
+From relay races and trivia challenges to puzzle-solving stations, teams rotate through activities, racking up points to earn medals or prizes.
+This format ensures everyone can contribute, whether they're athletic, creative, or strategic.

 Description: